U.S. Department of Labor Investigation Results in New Hampshire Hotel and Restaurant Paying $87,771 in Back Wages and Damages to 80 Employees

 News Release

-For more information about the FLSA and other laws enforced by WHD, contact the Division’s toll-free helpline at 866-4US-WAGE (487-9243).
-Employers who discover overtime or minimum wage violations may self-report and resolve those violations without litigation through the PAID program.
-Information is also available at https://www.dol.gov/whd, including a search tool to use if you think you may be owed back wages collected by the Division.
+For more information about the H-2A and MSPA visa programs, and other laws enforced by the Division, contact the toll-free helpline at 866-4US-WAGE (487-9243).
+Information is also available at www.dol.gov/whd, including a search tool for workers who may be owed back wages collected by WHD.

 WHD’s mission is to promote and achieve compliance with labor standards to protect and enhance the welfare of the nation's workforce.
 WHD enforces federal minimum wage, overtime pay, recordkeeping, and child labor requirements of the Fair Labor Standards Act.
 WHD also enforces the Migrant and Seasonal Agricultural Worker Protection Act, the Employee Polygraph Protection Act, the Family and Medical Leave Act, wage garnishment provisions of the Consumer Credit Protection Act, and a number of employment standards and worker protections as provided in several immigration related statutes.
 Additionally, WHD administers and enforces the prevailing wage requirements of the Davis Bacon Act and the Service Contract Act and other statutes applicable to federal contracts for construction and for the provision of goods and services.